open-telemetry/semantic-conventions/docs/http/http-spans.md

 **[1]:** The resend count SHOULD be updated each time an HTTP request gets resent by the client, regardless of what was the cause of the resending (e.g. redirection, authorization failure, 503 Server Unavailable, network issues, or any other).

-**[2]:** Determined by using the first of the following that applies:

-- Host identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.
-- Host identifier of the `Host` header.

-If an HTTP client request is explicitly made to an IP address, e.g. `http://x.x.x.x:8080`, then `server.address` SHOULD be the IP address `x.x.x.x`.
+**[2]:** If an HTTP client request is explicitly made to an IP address, e.g. `http://x.x.x.x:8080`, then `server.address` SHOULD be the IP address `x.x.x.x`.
 A DNS lookup SHOULD NOT be used.

-**[3]:** When [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) is absolute URI, `server.port` MUST match URI port identifier; otherwise, it MUST match `Host` header port identifier.
+**[3]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 **[4]:** If not default (`80` for `http` scheme, `443` for `https`).